Bundles of metric structures as left ultrafunctors: The bundle (the first functor)

 \end{proof}

-\begin{lemma} Let $E,X$ be topological spaces and let $\pi$ be a surjection from $E$ to $X$ such that for every $x \in X$, $\pi^{-1}(x)$ is a metric space and such that the distance function from $E \times_X E$ to $E$ is upper semi-continuous then the sets $V_\epsilon$ as defined in $\ref{V}$ are open in the topology of $E$. \end{lemma}
+\begin{lemma} Let $E,X$ be topological spaces and let $\pi $ be an open surjection from $E$ to $X$, such that for every $x \in X$, $\pi ^{-1}(x)$ is a metric space and such that the distance function from $E \times _{X} E$ to $[0,\infty)$ is upper semi-continuous then the sets $V_{\epsilon}$ as defined in \ref{V} are open in the topology of $E$. \end{lemma}

-\begin{proof} Take the distance map from $E \times_{X} V$ to $[0,\infty)$, by upper semi-continuity each $(d|_{E \times_X V})^{-1}([0,\epsilon))$ is open in $E \times_{X} V$, now since $E \times_{X} V$ is open in $E \times_{X} E$, then $d|_{E \times_X V}^{-1}([0,\epsilon))$ is open in the topology of $E \times E$, so we can apply the first projection (open map) to $d|_{E \times_X V}^{-1}([0,\epsilon))$ to get the open set $V_{\epsilon}$. \end{proof}
+\begin{proof} Take the distance map from $E \times _{X} V$ to $[0,\infty )$, by upper semi-continuity, each $(d|_{E \times _{X} V})^{-1}([0,\epsilon ))$ is open in $E \times _{X} V$.
+Now, since $E \times _{X} V$ is open in $E \times _{X} E$, then $d|_{E \times _{X} V}^{-1}([0,\epsilon ))$ is open in the topology of $E \times_{X} E$, so we can apply the first projection (open map) to $d|_{E \times _{X} V}^{-1}([0,\epsilon ))$ to get the open set $V_{\epsilon}$. \end{proof}

+\begin{note*} The fact that the projection maps of the fibre product are open follows from the fact that pullback along an open map is open. \end{note*}